Von (band): History

 The band reformed with a new line-up for a one-off show on June 6, 2010, at the Armageddon Fest in London, England.
 Watain and The Devil's Blood opened for the band, marking the first time Von had played live in 20 years.
 Snake, the drummer, was replaced by Blood as a session drummer, and bassist Kill was replaced by Venien; this was the first time Venien had actively played with the band.
 The band was also joined by a second guitarist: J. Giblet.
 Goat was the only member left in the band from the original line-up of Goat, Kill, and Snake.

-To commemorate the show, the new line-up of the band put out a brand new 7" single with re-recorded versions of "Satanic Blood" and "Veadtuck", and a new song titled "Blood Von", a reworked version of the "Von" track from the "Satanic Blood" demo cassette.
-The 7" was released on VMG Records with a limit of 500 copies.
+To commemorate the show, the new line-up of the band put out a brand new 7-inch single with re-recorded versions of "Satanic Blood" and "Veadtuck", and a new song titled "Blood Von", a reworked version of the "Von" track from the "Satanic Blood" demo cassette.
+The 7-inch was released on VMG Records with a limit of 500 copies.

 After the London show, the last member of the original line-up, Goat, and new drummer Blood left the band to focus on Goat's solo-project, called Von Goat.
 Goat's departure left Von in the hands of Venien, who hired a slew of session musicians to start writing and rehearsing new and reworked material for two full-length records.
 Most of said members were with the band for only very short periods of time.

 On October 31, 2012, Von, with yet another new lineup headed by Venien, released their debut studio album titled Satanic Blood.
 On March 22, 2013, a second full-length album, titled Dark Gods: Seven Billion Slaves, was released on CD and as a download.